 Field-hunting tip

-Look in oxidized tellurium-bearing hydrothermal ore deposits country — that is the host setting where cesbronite typically forms.
+Look in oxidized tellurium-bearing hydrothermal ore deposits country, the host setting where cesbronite typically forms.
 If you start seeing emmonsite, quetzalcoatlite, rodalquilarite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating sprays, crusts habit, so train your eye for that shape before scanning the outcrop.